zephir-lang/idea-plugin/CONTRIBUTING.md

 - `./gradlew build` -- Fully build plugin and create an archive at `build/distributions` which can be installed into IntelliJ IDEA via `Install plugin from disk...` action found in `Settings > Plugins`
-- `./gradlew runIde` - Runs Intellij IDEA with installed plugin
+- `./gradlew runIde` - Runs Intellij IDEA with installed plugin.
+Break points works like a charm.
-- `./gradlew test` - Runs the unit tests
+- `./gradlew test` - Runs the unit tests.
+To run gradle with single class and method use something like this: `gradle test --tests com.zephir.ns.Class`

 ### Development in IntelliJ IDEA